sjdv1982/seamless-tools/dask-deployment/README.md

 - You might want to clone and redefine `ENVIRONMENT_OUTPUT_FILE`, because the next Slurm command will modify the file.

 - Submit `seamless-dask-wrapper <wrap-script>` under `sbatch`.
 This will launch a Dask scheduler and workers inside the Seamless+Dask environment.
 For now, there are two wrap scripts: `wrap-local.sh` for deployment of workers on a single node (like the first three methods) and `wrap-slurmcluster-XXX.sh`.
 The latter uses SLURMCluster from the dask-jobqueue project in order to launch new Dask workers dynamically using Slurm.
-It comes in two versions: `wrap-slurmcluster-micro.sh` which launches `slurmcluster-micro.py` for use with the dask-micro-assistant, and
+`wrap-slurmcluster-XXX.sh` comes in three versions:
+  - `wrap-slurmcluster-micro.sh` which launches `slurmcluster-micro.py` for use with the dask-micro-assistant.
+  -`wrap-slurmcluster-mini.sh` which launches `slurmcluster-mini.py` for use with the dask-mini-assistant.
+  - `wrap-slurmcluster-minifront.sh`which launches `slurmcluster-minifront.py` for use with the dask-minifront-assistant.
+The minifront script launches a mini assistant in a parallel process and forwards all job requests to it, allowing a separation of the Dask process and the Seamless assistant process.
+  (For the truly paranoid, there is also `slurmcluster-minifront-singularity.py`, which wraps the mini assistant in a minimal (non-isolated) Singularity image.
+This in fact removes the mini assistant PID from direct Slurm control.)
+If you use `wrap-slurmcluster-XXX.sh`, you may want to copy and modify `slurmcluster-XXX.py` to control Dask resources (number of jobs, memory, etc.)

 Example: `sbatch --time 72:00:00 ~/seamless-tools/dask-deployment/seamless-dask-wrapper ~/seamless-tools/dask-deployment/wrap-slurmcluster-mini.sh`